 Electronic clinical quality measures, called eCQMs, are clinical quality measures that are electronically captured or calculated locally in a clinical setting.
 For example, in a clinic’s electronic health record (EHR) system, and then potentially transported electronically and securely to a centralized repository for analysis and comparison with other clinics.

-Reporting certain CQMs is a requirement for Meaningful Use for both Medicaid and Medicare EHR incentive programs.
+Reporting certain CQMs is a requirement for Promoting Interoperability for both Medicaid and Medicare EHR incentive programs.

 Report Once: This use case scenario ties to other scenarios in the Quality Measure Information use case to allow providers to report measures once.
 Then the health information network will validate, convert, and route those measures to multiple quality measure reporting programs, satisfying the many different requirements providers must meet.
 This “Report Once” capability greatly simplifies providers’ and payers’ workflow and removes burdens from the process of reporting quality of care.